 This is also predicated, or based on, or building on the previous work I’ve done on that.
 The name of that masterclass is The Secret of a Successful Relationship, and it’s understanding this dynamic that’s already baked into this presentation as well, that assumes that you know.
 We will be drawn to those parts of us in the other person that we’ve disowned.

 I will actually mention that as we go further, but I just want to point out that I’ve done a lot more detailed talks on that as well.
-The mastermind guys watching this, 4you should know that pretty well because the first time I presented that was 2017 in Cambodia, Siam Reap, at that summit there.
+The mastermind guys watching this, you should know that pretty well because the first time I presented that was like 2017 in Cambodia, Siem Reap, at that summit there.
 So, when you are the primary source of love for your parts, then those three problems that I mentioned earlier won’t happen anymore.
 You won’t stay with a person who’s not in that right for you too long.
 You won’t overreact to perceived hurts by that person, and you won’t try to control the other person to be different.

 And instead, you will stay calm and not panic when she distances.
 You will not fear being hurt when she gets closer, and you will allow her to be who she is rather than force her into being your “ideal” that is actually just a reflection of the parts you’ve disowned.
 The source of your unconditional love is the love of your highest self for your parts, the self to part relationship is the basis of a successful relationship.
-Your self-loving your parts is the only way you will be able to succeed in a relationship.
+Your self, loving your parts is the only way you will be able to succeed in a relationship.

+If you have a disordered household already in the magical kitchen metaphor again.
 If you have a disordered household with basement exiles trying to break out, the other parts settling for slop, and not trusting you, no matter who shows up, especially a woman with healthy kids, having healthy, nutritious food, delicious and nutritious food knocking on your door, she’s going to be like, “Woah, what’s going on in there?”
 It’s like, “Nice knowing you.”
 And she will move on.
 And this is part of how like attracts like.
 This is why a lot of the guys, she may even be seeing from the outside, like just from the windows of your house, chaos and pandemonium going on there, and she won’t even bother knocking on that door.

 She’d just stay away from that neighborhood.
 And that’s one of the reasons why like attracts like.
-A lot of the more extreme men’s movements, MGTOW and red pill, and incel, are like that.
+A lot of the more extreme men’s movements, I guess you call them MGTOW and red pill, and incel, are like that.
 They think that all women are these unhealthy types, like themselves, and that’s just because those with healthy, nutritious families don’t approach or don’t give any time, invest any time to those disordered households.
 So then you might ask, “How were these basement parts exiled in the first place?
 How did they get in there?”

 There are three main ways.
 I’m going to go over all three of these so you understand how it happened.
 Once you understand how it happened, it’ll be more obvious how you can undo it, and heal it, and grow it.
 There are three main ways.
 The first is your vulnerability in its natural, innocent state, bothered your caretakers or peers while you were in your formative years.
 This is anywhere from 6 months to 36 months of your life, to even later.
 Especially if it’s a peer group, like maybe a bullying situation or toxic masculinity, that can extend up into your early teens.